 Eye tests and general examinations often are conducted to detect the possible presence of these types of eye problems commonly found in young children:

 Lazy eye (amblyopia)

-Your child's eyes should be examined for early detection of vision problems such as lazy eye or amblyopia, in which one eye is weaker than the other.
-With amblyopia, eye patching often is used to help strengthen the weaker eye.
+Your child's eyes should be examined for early detection of vision problems such as lazy eye or amblyopia, in which one eye is weaker than the other in other words the vision in eye is lesser than normal Lazy eye can occur due to presence of glass number (refractive error) or squinting of eyes.
+With amblyopic, using glasses always help to improve vision of the patient.But sometimes amblyopia treatment may include eye patching to strengthen the weaker eye

 The eye doctor may also test your child's focusing ability.
 The child's depth perception or ability to gauge distances between objects may also be examined.
 Color vision may be tested through methods such as placing a dot pattern of symbols within a pattern of dots made up of other colors.
 General eye and eyelid health